toy safety regulations

 As a toy maker, you must take all reasonable steps to ensure that the materials you have used meet the safety requirements.
 So don’t forget to check your toy stuffing, safety eyes, etc.

 As most of our yarns are produced outside the EU, the EN71 safety testing isn’t done at the point of manufacturing.
 Our suppliers do, however, supply the OEKO-TEX® certification for all of their yarns.
-Email us at email@example.com if you would like us to send you a free copy.
+Email us at firstname.lastname@example.org if you would like us to send you a free copy.
+Please note that the OEKO-TEX® is also labelled on a number of our ball bands.

 For more information visit https://www.gov.uk/guidance/toy-manufacturers-and-their-responsibilities.